 and learning how true legends are made in the cause of great recoveries.

-even though the terrains grow more dangerous along the route.
+though the terrains grow more dangerous along the route.

-And then there are so many bandits coming out of every hole and crack,
+Then there are so many bandits coming out of every hole and crack,

 But none can match the fighting skill of the brave and wise Prince,

-nor the power of the Lion as he mauls their flesh into mince.
+or the power of the Lion as he mauls their flesh into mince.

 The Prince and the Lion clear so many passages of these knaves,